The Napa Wine Project

 The Olive Grove

-And take note of the olive orchard – the trees look quite old and they are.
-But unlike many new Napa wineries who bring in old olive trees and replant them on their sites, many of the trees in this grove has been here for more then 100 years old and a number of the trees are original plantings.
-Visitors can take a stroll through part of the total 6 acre grove using the gravel lined path near the picnic area.
+And take note of the olive orchard – the trees look quite old, and they are.
+But unlike many new Napa wineries who bring in old olive trees and replant them on their sites, many of the trees in this grove has been here for more than 100 years old and a number of the trees are original plantings.
+Visitors can take a stroll through part of the total 6-acre grove using the gravel lined path near the picnic area.
 This grove contains more then 200 hillside trees and the oil produced from these trees is sold in the tasting room.

-And this grove has additional more recent history – Lila Jaeger restored some of the trees and produced her first commercial olive oil from the grove in 1991 under the Jaeger Family Olive oil label.
+And this grove has additional more recent history – Lila Jaeger rejuvenated some of the trees and produced her first commercial olive oil from the grove in 1991 under the Jaeger Family Olive oil label.
 Lila (now deceased) also founded the California Olive Oil Council in 1992.
-While the Jaeger Family olive oil is no longer produced from this particular grove, their award winning olive oil continues to be produced.
-So you can see this grove is quite special for a number of reasons.
+While the Jaeger Family olive oil is no longer produced from this particular grove, their award-winning olive oil continues to be produced.
+So, you can see this grove is quite special for a number of reasons.

 Select Wines

 The inception of a wine called Ian Tiago involves an engaging story.
-Winemaker Marisa Taylor discovered that she was pregnant around the same time as her assistant winemaker at the time, Ana Diogo (who has since gone on to become Director of Winemaking at Artesa Winery).
+Former Rutherford Hill winemaker Marisa Taylor discovered that she was pregnant around the same time as her assistant winemaker at the time, Ana Diogo-Draper who later became Director of Winemaking at Artesa Winery.
 Ana is from Portugal.
-In a round about way, with encouragement from the Terlato family, both women decided to honor both their sons who were born within weeks of each other – and their respective heritage with a red blend, 50% Cabernet Sauvignon and 50% Malbec.
-This was a wine that was intended to be made only once – but became popular so now it is produced every year – always the same blend.
+In a roundabout way, with encouragement from the Terlato family, both women decided to honor both their sons who were born within weeks of each other and their respective heritage with a red blend, 50% Cabernet Sauvignon and 50% Malbec.
+This was a wine that was intended to be made only once but became popular so now it is produced every year and is always the same blend.
 The first vintage of this wine was in 2009.

 The 2016 Rutherford Hill Ian Tago is dark ruby in color; it shows a sweetness of fruit on the bouquet including black cherry and plum.
 Hints of cedar and a very subtle note of jalapeno pepper.
 Slightly savory in its aromatics.
 Very balanced – shall we say, a crowd pleaser.
 Plush with a suppleness from start to finish.
 Flavors of licorice and cherry.
 A hint of vanilla on the back of the palate along with crushed pepper corn.
 The tannins are well integrated – finer in their feel while still retaining a bit of tightness in their youth.